krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 ~~~~~~~~~~
 {:#fig-index-with-duplication title="Indexed Header Field with Duplication"}

-*Indexed-Duplicates* are treated as an Indexed Header Field Represention (see
+*Indexed-Duplicates* are treated as an Indexed Header Field Representation (see
 {{!RFC7541}} Section 6.1), additionally inserting a new duplicate entry.
 {{RFC7541}} allows duplicate HPACK table entries, that is entries that have the
 same name and value.